wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/expectations_overview.md

 ## Anomaly Detection

 Anomaly Detection Expectations evolve with your data to detect deviations from historical patterns.
-To speed up their creation, you can automate Anomaly Detection Expectations when you [create new Data Assets](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source) or [add Expectations](/cloud/expectations/manage_expectations.md#add-an-expectation) for an existing Data Asset.
-You can also manually configure Anomaly Detection by adding Expectations with Dynamic Parameters or forecasted ranges.
+To speed up their creation, you can generate Anomaly Detection Expectations when you use the GX Cloud UI to [create new Data Assets](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source) or [add Expectations](/cloud/expectations/manage_expectations.md#add-an-expectation).
+Note that [some Data Sources](/docs/cloud/data_sources/manage_data_sources.md#data-source-limitations) don't support these options.
+All Data Sources support manual configuration of Anomaly Detection by adding Expectations with Dynamic Parameters or forecasted ranges.

 ### Dynamic Parameters